Rodent: Evolutionary history

+By 20 million years ago, fossils recognizably belonging to the current families, such as Muridae, could be found.
+Muroids may have originated in Eurasia and recolonized it up to ten more times.
+There is also evidence for up to seven colonizations of Africa, five of North America, four of Southeast Asia, and two of South America.
 Nesomyid rodents are thought to have rafted from Africa to Madagascar 20–24 million years ago.
-All 27 species of native Malagasy rodents appear to be descendants of a single colonization event.

-By 20 million years ago, fossils recognizably belonging to the current families such as Muridae had emerged.
-By the Miocene, when Africa had collided with Asia, African rodents such as the porcupine began to spread into Eurasia.
-Some fossil species were very large in comparison to modern rodents and included the giant beaver, Castoroides ohioensis, which grew to a length of 2.5 m and weight of 100 kg.
-The largest known rodent was Josephoartigasia monesi, a pacarana with an estimated body length of 3 m (10 ft).
+Some fossil rodents were very large in comparison to modern species; the largest known rodent was Josephoartigasia monesi, a pacarana that may have reached a length of 3 m (10 ft) and weight of 1000 kg.
+This animal lived 4–2 mya.

-The first rodents arrived in Australia via Indonesia around 5 million years ago.
-Although marsupials are the most prominent mammals in Australia, many rodents, all belonging to the subfamily Murinae, are among the continent's mammal species.
-There are about fifty species of 'old endemics', the first wave of rodents to colonize the country in the Miocene and early Pliocene, and eight true rat (Rattus) species of 'new endemics', arriving in a subsequent wave in the late Pliocene or early Pleistocene.
-The earliest fossil rodents in Australia have a maximum age of 4.5 million years, and molecular data is consistent with the colonization of New Guinea from the west during the late Miocene or early Pliocene followed by rapid diversification.
-A further wave of adaptive radiation occurred after one or more colonizations of Australia some 2 to 3 million years later.
+Although marsupials are the most prominent mammals in Australia, many rodents, all belonging to Muridae, are among the continent's mammal species.
+Fossil evidence suggests that rodents inhabited Australia as early as 4.5 million years ago.
+Species include the Hydromyini, 'old endemics', the first wave of rodents to colonize the country in the Miocene and early Pliocene, and the true rat (Rattus), 'new endemics', arriving in a subsequent wave in the late Pliocene or early Pleistocene.
+Molecular evidence supports one origin for 'old endemic' rodents in both Australia and New Guinea.

-Rodents participated in the Great American Interchange that resulted from the joining of the Americas by formation of the Isthmus of Panama, around 3 million years ago in the Piacenzian age.
-In this exchange, a small number of species such as the New World porcupines (Erethizontidae) headed north.
-However, the main southward invasion of sigmodontines preceded formation of the land bridge by at least several million years, probably occurring via rafting.
+Rodents participated in the Great American Interchange that resulted from the joining of the Americas by the formation of the Isthmus of Panama, around 5 million years ago in the Piacenzian age.
+In this exchange, a small number of species such as the New World porcupines (Erethizontidae) headed north while murids migrated south.
+However, the main southward invasion of sigmodontines preceded the formation of the land bridge by at least several million years, probably occurring via rafting.
 Sigmodontines diversified explosively once in South America, although some degree of diversification may have already occurred in Central America before the colonization.